olliesmith3/udderless/README.md

         - If a customer is not withing the postcode range then allow them to register interest.
         - Send confirmation emails.
         - Accessible to blind and deaf.

- #### Mapbox

-    - This API has a geocoding tool and a navigation tool
-    - Firstly, I converted the customer addresses to coordinates with the geocoding tool
-    - The coordinates can then be added as waypoints in the navigation tool
-    - This allows a planning of a route for delivery days

 ### Setting up mailer

 previously when working on a facebook clone rails project, I had done my confirmation and password reset emails using the Devise Gem.
 In order to personalise the mailers for my customer class - I didn't use the Devise gem.
+The mailer sends an email when a customer is signed up and when an order is made

+### Deployment

+Online resources suggest that the best option for free tier deployment of a rails project is Heroku

+#### Mapbox Spike

+This API has a geocoding tool and a navigation tool Firstly, I converted the customer addresses to coordinates with the geocoding tool The coordinates can then be added as waypoints in the navigation tool This allows a planning of a route for delivery days

+### The To Do List

+- Add delivery date or day of the week to orders (then add this to the )